ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

           collection to withdraw the funds deposited by the NFT minters. 🤑

-### Compiling and Deploying to Avalanche FUJI C-Chain Testnet
+### Compiling and Deploying to Avalanche Fuji C-Chain Testnet

 Let's now compile the code to check if there are any errors.
 To compile the shortcut is Ctrl / Command + S or click the icon shown in the image below.